vegaprotocol/documentation/docs/node-operators/how-to/solve-frequent-issues.md

 Some of the issues below will be addressed in future software versions, while others may be a result of mis-configurations.

-## Problem: Data node fails to startup because it times out when `fetching history for segment`
+## Problem: Data node fails to start because it times out when `fetching history for segment`

+You may see the following information in your error log.

 ```log
 INFO	datanode.start.persistentPre	start/node_pre.go:121	Auto Initialising Datanode From Network History